 Some By Mi AHA BHA PHA 30 Days Miracle Toner

-Formulated with a mix of AHAs, BHAs, and PHAs to work together to help slough off dead skin cells, excess sebum while clearing away and preventing breakouts.
+This toner is currently one of the most popular in the global beauty market, especially in Southeast Asia.
+The mix of AHAs, BHAs and PHAs work together to slough off dead skin cells and excess sebum while preventing breakouts.

-In addition, this multi-tasking toner contains tea tree extract, which act as a zit zapper and a pore purifier, helping to achieve a clearer and healthier looking skin.
+In addition, this multi-tasking toner contains tea tree extract, which acts as a zit zapper and pore purifier, contributing to clearer, healthier-looking skin.

 ❤️ Shop Now for Some By Mi AHA BHA PHA Exfoliating Toner

 A purifying scrub mask helps buff away dead skin cells with natural ingredients to reveal a clean, soft appearance.
 Formulated with natural exfoliants such as sucrose and walnut shell powder for gentle exfoliation.

 The main ingredient, prickly pear seed oil and cactus extract, has a powerful antioxidant effect and helps to nourish, hydrate, calm and cool the skin.

 ❤️ Shop Now for Huxley Sweet Therapy Face Scrub